hackclub/hackpad/hackpads/ezpad/README.md

 by Eddy Zhao (@eddyzow)

+* Note: the full CAD file was greater than 25 MB and thus I had to zip it for github to allow it onto the servers. otherwise all other files should follow the correct structure

 ![image](https://github.com/user-attachments/assets/6eca65f7-fa06-414b-b9ac-68b172981000)

 A macropad (mini-keyboard) with 9 mechanical keys, 0.91" OLED screen, and rotary encoder.
 Custom-built and wired PCB.
 Powered by a Seeed XIAO RP2040.